heapwolf/node-chrome/README.md

 # SYNOPSIS
 Run chrome headlessly as a module or as a command from the commandline.
-This project is similar to [electron-stream](https://github.com/juliangruber/electron-stream), it's simpler, no streams or any servers, etc.
+This project is similar to [electron-stream](https://github.com/juliangruber/electron-stream), but it's simpler, no streams, no servers, etc.

 # USAGE